 Environment details: Tell what you are using, details like OS and version, Web browser name and version.

-Description and steps to reproduce: Describe step-by-step how to reproduce it.
+Bug Description : Steps to reproduce the bug.
+Describe step-by-step how to reproduce the bug.

 Expected result: Describe what you expected to happen when the defect occurred.